 - a.
-Individual well production volume - b.
-Current month PAR price - c.
-Royalty attributes (including mineral ownership, benefit program status etc.) - d.
+Individual well production volume, - b.
+Current month PAR price, - c.
+Royalty attributes (including mineral ownership, benefit program status etc.) , and - d.
 Appropriate royalty formula (ARF, MRF etc.)

-Petrinex is the source of volumetric data (item a).
-Information for items b, c and d are provided to Petrinex by the DOE; (c and d at the well level).
+Petrinex is the source of volumetric data including the well production volume (item a).
+The Department of Energy (DOE) provides to Petrinex the current month PAR price (item b) and the royalty attributes and appropriate royalty formula at the well level.

 Reporting associated conventional oil is complex and involves a 3-stage, multimonth process.
-Since this process extends over several months for each production month, in any given calendar month operators will be stewarding activities related to several individual production months.
+Since this process extends over several months for each production month, in any given calendar month operators steward the activities related to several individual production months.
 This multi-month dynamic is illustrated in the diagrams provided in Attachment 2.